sbinhigher/image_annotation_project/README.md

 It aims to provide a reproducible and scalable guideline for preparing high-quality annotated datasets.
 > ⚠️ **Notice**
 >
-> This repository is created to share personal experience in planning and operating an image labeling project for object detection.
+> 1. This repository is created to share personal experience in planning and operating an image labeling project for object detection.
 > Feedback, suggestions, and discussions about the process are very welcome!
 >
-> Please note that some of the data and content in this repository have been anonymized or replaced with sample data
-> to prevent external exposure of actual datasets.
-While these changes do not affect the overall direction of the project,
-> they may differ slightly from the real data used in practice.
+> 2. Please note that some of the data and content in this repository have been **anonymized** or **replaced with sample data** to prevent external exposure of actual datasets.
+While these changes do not affect the overall direction of the project, they may differ slightly from the real data used in practice.

 #### 📌 Project Overview
 - **Goal**: To build a reliable and high-quality annotated image dataset for training object detection models.